greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-piv-opt-limitations.html.md

 -   `SELECT`, `UPDATE`, and `DELETE` commands where a table name is qualified by the `ONLY` keyword.
 -   Per-column collation.
 GPORCA supports collation only when all columns in the query use the same collation.
 If columns in the query use different collations, then Greenplum uses the Postgres Planner.
 -   DML and `COPY ...
 FROM` operations on foreign tables.
+-   Unsupported index-related features include:

+    - Index scan on AO tables
+    - Dynamic index-only scan
+    - Partial dynamic index scan
+    - Index-only scan on GIST indexes
+    - Partial indexes
+    - Backward index scan
+    - Indexed expressions (an index defined as an expression based on one or more columns of the table)
+    - Combined indexes

 ## <a id="topic_u4t_vxl_vp"></a>Performance Regressions